 Line 1 (bottom line)

-If you are virtuous and talented, you will succeed -- even if you are in a humble position at the moment.
-Cleanse yourself of inferior traits such as pride or excessive concerns about money; and be open-minded to other people even when their worst traits are showing -- they still may have something to teach you.
+If you are virtuous as you nurture your unique talents, you will succeed—even if you are in a humble position at the moment.
+Cleanse yourself of unbecoming traits such as pride or excessive concerns about money, and be open-minded to other people even when their worst traits are showing—they may have something to teach you.
 If sadness or grief has been a part of your life recently, use the depth of emotion underneath the situation to nourish your soul and clarify your vision.

 You are confident and may be able to secure some measure of prosperity in the near future.
-At the same time, you could experience some envy and mistrust from others in the process, but that is their problem.
-This is your moment, a time for you to achieve something.
+At the same time, you could experience some envy and mistrust from others along the way, but that is their problem.
+This is your moment—a time for you to achieve something.
 There is no real danger now.
-Limit your attention to the challenges -- and opportunities -- in front of you.
+Limit your attention to the challenges and focus instead on the opportunities in front of you.

-Some aspects of character, resources or helpers are insufficient to the challenge before you.
-Either someone was not fully trained or properly prepared for the task, or just did not commit to it wholeheartedly.
-Insufficient talent or resources -- coupled with large plans -- can spell disaster.
+Some aspects of character, resources, or available assistance are insufficient to the challenge before you.
+Either someone was not fully trained or properly prepared for the task, or they just did not commit to it wholeheartedly.
+Insufficient skills or resources—coupled with large plans—can spell disaster.

-Modest people can find helpers if their humility is coupled with true ability.
+Modest people can find helpers if their humility is coupled with their natural abilities.
 Good fortune comes to those who can combine great talents with a mild temperament.
 Continuing with a modest attitude is the most productive way right now.

 Line 6 (top line)

 Profound advice is transmitted from a sage to a worthy disciple.
-Remain open to wisdom; it is as real as the wind (even if its sources are just as unpredictable).
-Great good fortune results from open-mindedness and receptivity, and all goes well.
+Remain open to wisdom—it is as real as the wind (even if its sources are just as unpredictable).
+When great fortune results from open-mindedness and receptivity, all goes well.